 The Best Beaches in Goa for Yoga

-Palolem - The best variety and options for yoga and alternative therapy in South Goa on a beautiful and enchanting Palolem beach.
+The best variety and options for yoga, meditation, ayurveda and alternative therapy in South Goa are found on the beautiful and enchanting Palolem beach.
 Quieter Patnem beach nearby is home to a couple of yoga teacher training schools.

-The Best Beaches in Goa for Long Stayers
+The Best Beaches in Goa for Expats and Long Stayers